ezhulenev/marketdb/README.md

 ## Monitoring MarketDb
-You can monitor MarketDb status and statistics using Ostrich admin console, which is configured using MarketDbConfig.
+You can monitor MarketDb status and statistics using Ostrich admin console, which is configured using MarketDbConfig (admin.httpPort).
 See <a href="#configuration-for-local-hbase--kestrel">example cofniguration</a>